Template: Labels filled out from top to bottom

 When you create a new template, then the template is 'born' with some properties, that are copied from the template defaults of the tenant settings.
 Other properties are set on the page element.
 You can however change these settings for the template ...

-• Save a template
+• Create a new template